-In summer, many Finns embrace the long days by heading to holiday cottages in the back of beyond – wood-built retreats with nothing but wide open forest, swarms of bloodthirsty mosquitos and, of course, a sauna.
+In summer, many Finns embrace the long days by heading to holiday cottages in the back of beyond – wood-built retreats with nothing but wide-open forest, swarms of bloodthirsty mosquitos and, of course, a sauna.
 Here the all-important ritual of sweating is done with friends and family.
-Between steams, there’s time for walking, wild swimming, cracking open a cold beer and a vigorous beating with a birch branch whisk – the vasta or vihta – said to boost the circulation and soften the skin.
+Between steams, there’s time for walking, wild swimming, cracking open a cold beer and a vigorous beating with a birch-branch whisk – the vasta or vihta – said to boost the circulation and soften the skin.

 - While the Finns won’t berate you for covering up, to truly fit in it’s nude or nothing – leave modesty in the changing room or master the art of the cunningly placed towel.

-- Men and women generally visit the sauna separately unless they are members of the same family.
+- Men and women generally visit the Finnish sauna separately unless they are members of the same family.

 - Shower first and enter the sauna clean.

 - Shhh… quiet!
 Saunas are no place for noise.